Keibert Ruiz Preview, Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Dodgers pitching staff ranks 21st in the league.
+- The 8.4 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 22nd in MLB.

-- The Dodgers have a 4.22 team ERA that ranks 16th across all MLB pitching staffs.
+- The Dodgers have the 15th-ranked team ERA across all league pitching staffs (4.22).

-- Dodgers pitchers combine to rank 16th in baseball in home runs allowed (172 total, 1.2 per game).
+- Dodgers pitchers combine to surrender 173 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- The Dodgers are sending Miller (9-3) to make his 18th start of the season as he aims for his 10th victory.
-He is 9-3 with a 3.80 ERA and 84 strikeouts in 94 2/3 innings pitched.

-- His last time out came on Sunday against the Atlanta Braves, when the righty threw seven innings, surrendering one earned run while giving up three hits.
+- The left-hander's most recent time out was on Tuesday against the Miami Marlins, when he threw five innings, surrendering three earned runs while giving up five hits.

-- The 24-year-old has an ERA of 3.80, with 8 strikeouts per nine innings, in 17 games this season.
-Opposing hitters have a .229 batting average against him.
+- The 35-year-old has put together a 2.61 ERA and 9.4 strikeouts per nine innings across 21 games this season, while giving up a batting average of .212 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.